 The Mountain Collective Pass is a ski and snowboard pass offering free and discounted access to some of the best winter destinations in the world.
-For the 2020/21 season, Mountain Collective has added five new resorts: Sugarloaf in Maine; Grand Targhee Resort in Wyoming; Sun Peaks Resort and Panorama Mountain Resort in British Columbia, Canada; and Chamonix in France.
-This brings the total number of participating destinations to 23 resorts across seven countries and five continents.
+For the 2023/24 season there are a total of 24 participating ski resorts across seven countries and five continents.

 The Mountain Collective Pass does not offer multiple options like some of its competitors like the Ikon or Epic passes.
-Passholders receive two free days at each of the 23 member resorts.
-The two free days applies to each destination, rather than each resort for multi-resort destinations, including Aspen-Snowmass, Squaw Valley-Alpine Meadows and Mammoth Resorts (Mammoth Mountain, June Mountain, Bear Mountain and Snow Summit), as well as New Zealand’s Coronet Peak/The Remarkables.
+Passholders receive two free days at each of the 24 member resorts and 50% after that.
+The two free days applies to each destination, rather than each resort for multi-resort destinations, including Aspen-Snowmass, Jackson Hole Mountain Resort and Sun Valley, as well as New Zealand's Coronet Peak/The Remarkables.

 Skiers and snowboarders who are planning several shorter vacations to multiple Mountain Collective Pass destinations will benefit most from this access pass.
 The price of a Mountain Collective Pass is equivalent to just three or four full-day lift tickets at many of the member ski resorts.
-At just $489 (USD) for adults and $149 (USD) for kids 12 and under, the pass will pay for itself with approximately six days of skiing at a single resort.
+At $630 (USD) for adults, $500 (USD) for teens, 13 to 18 years, and $200 (USD) for kids 12 and under, the pass will pay for itself with approximately five days of skiing at a single resort.
 The Mountain Collective Pass website also features road-trip suggestions to help you plan your adventure.

 However, if one of the Mountain Collective Pass resorts is your home resort and you plan to ski or board a lot of days, you might be better off with a season pass for that resort.
 Most season passes at individual Mountain Collective destinations include 50% off lift tickets to other Mountain Collective partner destinations.
 Keep in mind that many single-resort season passes cost well over $1,000, so you’ll want to estimate the number of days you realistically plan to ski and decide if travel is in the cards for you this season.
 Do the math before committing one way or the other.

-Fifty percent off all additional days at the collective destinations, plus a bonus third day at destination of your choice (while supplies last).
+Fifty percent off all additional days at the collective destinations.

 Pass-holders receive a complementary one-year Protect Our Winters (POW) membership.